Arab citizens of Israel: Higher education

 The percentage of Arab students at the University of Haifa is around 41%.

 Nearly half of Arab students who passed their matriculation exams failed to win a place in higher education because they performed poorly in the Psychometric Entrance Test, compared to 20% of Jewish applicants.
 Khaled Arar, a professor at Beit Berl College, believes the psychometric test is culturally biased: "The gap in psychometric scores between Jewish and Arab students has remained steady – at more than 100 points out of a total of 800 – since 1982.
 That alone should have raised suspicions."

 However, a 1986 research found negligible differences in construct or predictive test validity across varying cultural groups and the findings appeared to be more consistent with the psychometric than with the cultural bias position.

 According to the Israeli Central Bureau of Statistics census in 2020, 83.6% of Christians were entitled to a matriculation certificate, followed by Druze (79.9%), and Muslims (60.3%).
 While 80.2% of the Israeli Jews were entitled to a matriculation certificate.

 Statistically, Christian Arabs in Israel have the highest rates of educational attainment among all religious communities, according to a data by Israel Central Bureau of Statistics in 2010, 63% of Israeli Christian Arabs have had college or postgraduate education, the highest of any religious and ethno-religious group.
 According to the Israeli Central Bureau of Statistics census in 2020, 70.9% of Christians in Israel have a college degree, followed by Druze (15.3%), and Muslims (10%).

 Among Israeli higher education institutions the University of Haifa has the largest percentage (41%) of Arab-Israeli students.
 The Technion Israel Institute of Technology has the second largest percentage (22.2%) of Arab-Israeli students.

+Teaching staff in Hebrew schools

+As of 2026, data from the Central Bureau of Statistics indicated that the number of Arab teachers employed in the Hebrew-language education system had increased steadily over the past decade, reaching nearly 4,000 and accounting for approximately 4% of the workforce.
+By the early 2020s, close to half of Hebrew-language public schools employed at least one Arab teacher, and the proportion of Arab teachers among new hires continued to rise.